ZhengyeHan/ZhengyeHan.github.io/_pages/about.md

 During my undergraduate studies, I had the privilege to join the Center on Frontiers of Computing Studies ([CFCS](https://cfcs.pku.edu.cn/)) at Peking University, working in the [daGAME](https://dagame.pku.edu.cn/) lab, where I focused on Reinforcement Learning and game theory.
 I am deeply grateful to Professor [Xiaotie Deng](https://cfcs.pku.edu.cn/english/people/faculty/xiaotiedeng/index.htm) for providing me with invaluable research and internship opportunities during this time.
 I would also like to extend my sincere thanks to PhD candidate [Zhijian Duan](https://zjduan.github.io/) for his important guidance throughout my time in the lab.

 My research focuses on the following topics:
-* Multi-Agent Systems: Specifically focusing on the integration of game theory and reinforcement learning in multi-agent environments.
+* Multi-Agent Systems: Exploring the integration of game theory and Reinforcement Learning in multi-agent environments.
 * AI Safety: With a special emphasis on the safety of Large Language Models, including topics such as LLM jailbreaking.
-* Reinforcement Learning: Including auto-bidding in online advertising, sequential decision-making, and safe reinforcement learning.
+* Reinforcement Learning: Including auto-bidding in online advertising, sequential decision-making, and Safe Reinforcement Learning.

 # Internship
 For more details, please check my [LinkedIn](https://www.linkedin.com/in/zhengye-han-a45624235/).